Pwint San: Sanctions

 On 17 May 2021, the U.S. Department of the Treasury added Pwint San to its Specially Designated Nationals (SDN) list.

 On 20 July 2023, the EU countries imposed personal sanctions on San, citing his continued contributions to serious human rights violations in Myanmar as Union Minister of Labour and previously Minister of Commerce in the junta-appointed government.
 He was accused of abusing his authority powers to target workers associated with various opposition movements, restricting supply of goods within the country and providing economic means to sustain junta's illegal seizure of power.

 Personal life

-He is married to two women and has multiple children with both families.
+He is married to one women and has two children with familie.